-- You will be quoted your rate of pay according to your experience, specialty, and choice of Shift after your interview.
+- 1. You will be quoted your rate of pay according to your experience, specialty, and choice of Shift after your interview.
 Never discuss your rate of pay with clients or other Allcare Nursing Services employees. - 2.
 Allcare Nursing Services is the actual employer of the nurses that are sent out to medical facilities and clients that we contract with.
 Our payroll department deducts all taxes as required by law.
-We provide free of charge to nurses the following:

-State Unemployment Insurance Federal Unemployment Insurance FICA Employer's Contribution Workmen's Compensation Insurance Liability Insurance and Malpractice Insurance
+State Unemployment Insurance, Federal Unemployment Insurance FICA Employer's Contribution Workmen's Compensation Insurance, Liability Insurance and Malpractice Insurance